Sexual Orientation

 Sexual orientation generally refers to a person who identifies as heterosexual, gay, lesbian, or bisexual.

-Recent HUD charges and a U.S. Supreme Court ruling in employment may provide guidance for protection for persons from housing discrimination due to their sexual orientation under the federal protection of gender – although additional litigation may need to occur in this area for consistency across the country.
+Previous HUD charges and a U.S. Supreme Court ruling in employment (Bostock v.
+Clayton County) may provide guidance for protection for sexual orientation under the federal protection of gender (sex) – although additional court rulings may need to occur in this area for consistency across the country.

 FHCCI Resources: